 The Lock-In Program, also known as the Recipient Restriction Program, was established by the Department of Healthcare and Family Services and CountyCare to make certain our members best use the services available to them.
-The goal of this program is to ensure that each member receives the right care at the right time for medical services and prescription drug therapy.
+The goal of this program is to encourage strong patient-health care provider relationships by connecting members with care managers who can help coordinate care and support appropriate use of pharmacy services.
 This program assigns a member to a specific primary care provider (PCP) or selected pharmacy.
 If selected for the program, each member will receive a written notice and is given the opportunity to appeal the Lock-In determination within 60 days of the Lock-In notice letter.